Goal-oriented Communication for Fast and Robust Robotic Fault Detection and Recovery: Related Work

 \subsection{Digital Twin Reconstruction}

 Digital twin technology has been widely deployed in industrial automation to monitor physical systems in real time~\cite{8477101}.
 Traditional digital twin approaches focus on high-fidelity reconstruction of the entire physical environment, with the aim of enabling precise robotic control in different scenarios, such as robot arm manipulation \cite{11016707}, UAV target searching \cite{10045049}, and mobile robot navigation \cite{10811853}.
 However, one fundamental issue is that maintaining an accurate digital twin inevitably demands large communication and computational resources, which introduces significant transmission latency and rendering delay.
 Previous works have made considerable efforts to reduce these delays through different methods, such as data compression\cite{10242296} and prediction \cite{9953092}.
 Nevertheless, these approaches are still driven by the goal of reconstructing high-quality digital twins, aiming to recover raw data as accurately as possible.
-In this work, we offer a new goal-oriented perspective, i.e., \textit{the reconstruction process should be guided by its utility for downstream tasks, rather than by the fidelity of raw data recovery.} The most relevant work to this perspective is the recently proposed digital cousin \cite{dai2024acdc}, which replaces real-world objects with standardized 3D models that share similar geometric and semantic affordances.
-However, it still prioritises structural completeness over task-specific utility, where important local features (e.g., drawer handle) that are critical to robotic control suffer from severe distortion.
+In this work, we offer a new goal-oriented perspective, i.e., \textit{the reconstruction process should be guided by its utility for downstream tasks, rather than by the fidelity of raw data recovery.} {Recent efforts have taken initial steps toward this perspective \cite{dai2024acdc, DT1, DT2, DT3}.
+The recently proposed digital cousin \cite{dai2024acdc} replaces real-world objects with standardized 3D models that share similar geometric and semantic affordances to approximate digital twin.
+Further, digital genealogy was proposed to describe and generate objects through their inherent attributes such as shape and material \cite{DT1}.
+More relevantly, the authors of \cite{DT2} and \cite{DT3} developed digital twins for robotic arms and UAVs by adjusting the transmission frequency, interpolation strategy, and the prediction horizon, respectively.
+The former aimed to minimise the positioning error of the robotic arm rather than the accuracy of the reconstructed 3D model for remote teleoperated grasping, while the latter was designed to support collaborative UAV tracking.
+However, these works still prioritise structural completeness over task specific utility.
+That is, although they have consciously distinguished what information is more useful than others, they still aimed to preserve the digital twin reconstruction quality rather than improving downstream task utility, with the potential of goal-oriented design unexploited. }